 2 – Re-Adding Removed Lines Back to the Outline

-Should you want to return a line to the outline that you had deleted earlier, this is an easy process.
+Should you want to return a line to the outline that you deleted earlier, this is an easy process.

 Scroll through the main document until you find the heading that you want to add back into the outline.
 Highlight the heading.
 Right-click on the highlighted heading.
 In the popup menu, left-click on Add to Document Outline.
 The heading will go back into the outline at the proper location.